Tomás Romero (footballer)

-Tomás Líam Romero Keubler (born 19 December 2000) is a professional footballer who plays as a goalkeeper for Major League Soccer club Toronto FC.
-Born in the United States, he represents the El Salvador national team.
+Tomás Líam Romero Keubler (born 19 December 2000) is a professional footballer who plays as a goalkeeper for New York City FC in Major League Soccer.
+Born in the United States, he plays for the El Salvador national team.

 Early life

 He played youth soccer with Real Jersey FC, before later joining the Philadelphia Union's YSC Academy when he was in eighth grade.

 College career

 In December 2017, he committed to Georgetown University to play for the men's soccer team starting in 2019.
-He made his debut and earned his first victory and clean sheet on September 2 against the Temple Owls.
+He made his debut and earned his first victory and clean sheet on 2 September against the Temple Owls.
 In November 2019, he was named the Big East Conference Goalkeeper of the Week.
 In December 2019, he helped the Hoyas win the National title, making the game-winning penalty shootout save, to lead Georgetown to their first-ever National Title in soccer.
 He was unable to play in 2020, as the season was cancelled due to the COVID-19 pandemic.